ramigs/ramigs/README.md

 ## 😸 Trivia

-- 🔭 Currently working with Vue.js and Docker
+- 🔭 Working with Vue.js and Docker
-- 🌱 Currently learning Azure
+- 🌱 Learning Azure
-- 📚 Currently reading **The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations**
+- 📚 Reading **The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations**

 ## 📫 Where to find me
 - [My website](https://ramigs.dev)